-Is Namibia travel safe?
+Is Namibia safe?
 Our destination experts are often asked this question.
-Here is the good news: Namibia is one of the safest travel destinations in Africa.
+Here is the good news: Namibia is one of the safest destinations for Africa vacations.
 Here are some general safety measures to follow in Namibia to ensure that your vacation is completely stress-free.

 In Windhoek and Swakopmund, avoid walking through deserted streets and neighborhoods after dark.
 Ask your hotel or restaurant staff to arrange a taxi for you.